New York State Idling Regulation (6 NYCRR 217-3)

 Advanced Clean Trucks (ACT) Regulation (6 NYCRR 218-4)

 New York State adopted California's Advanced Clean Trucks Regulation (6 NYCRR Subpart 218-4) in December 2021.
 More details of New York's adoption of the ACT regulation can be found in the adoption rulemaking package (PDF).
 ACT applies to medium- and heavy-duty vehicles (M/HDVs), defined as on-road vehicles with a gross vehicle weight rating (GVWR) greater than 8,500 pounds.
-The regulation consists of two sections: the first (6 NYCRR 218-4.1) is specific to M/HDV manufacturers only, while the second (6 NYCRR 218-4.2) is specific to public or large private fleet owners or brokers which operated or dispatched M/HDVs under their common ownership or control in New York State.
+The regulation consists of two sections: the first (6 NYCRR 218-4.1) is specific to M/HDV manufacturers only, while the second (6 NYCRR 218-4.2) is essentially a one-time fleet census specific to public or large private fleet owners or brokers which operated or dispatched M/HDVs under their common ownership or control in New York State.

 Manufacturer ZEV Sales Targets (6 NYCRR 218-4.1)

 The first section of the ACT regulation (6 NYCRR 218-4.1) requires applicable medium- and heavy-duty vehicle (M/HDV) manufacturers to sell a percentage of their total M/HDV sales in New York State as zero-emission vehicles (ZEVs) starting in model year (MY) 2025 with increasing ZEV sales through MY 2035.
-Transit buses, motor coaches, and emergency vehicles are exempt from the ACT sales requirements.
+Transit buses, motor coaches, and emergency vehicles are exempt from the ACT ZEV sales requirements.
 The ACT regulation does not require M/HDV fleets, owners, brokers, operators, or dealerships to purchase ZEVs, nor does it directly require dealerships to sell certain percentages of ZEVs or near zero-emission vehicles (NZEVs).
 The ACT regulation does not regulate out-of-state M/HDV sales.

 The ACT ZEV sales percentages for M/HDV manufacturers for New York State are as follows:

-Model Year | Class 2b-3 | Class 4-8 | Class 7-8 Tractors |
+Vehicle Model Year | Class 2b-3 | Class 4-8 | Class 7-8 Tractors |

 2025 | 7% | 11% | 7% |